ang-zeyu/infisearch/docs/src/search_configuration.md

 # Search Configuration

-All search related options can be provided through the `initMorsels` function, exposed by `@morsels/search-ui`.
+All search related options can be provided through the `initMorsels` function, exposed by the search bundle.

 There are 2 categories of options, the first being related to internal search library functionalities, and the second the user interface.